VTGare/boe-tea-go/README.md

 ## Deployment

 ### Requirements
 - Golang (1.16+).
-Download Golang from https://golang.org or using any package manager for your platform (e.g. Chocolatey on Windows or pacman on ArchLinux).
+Download Golang from https://golang.org or by using a package manager (e.g. Chocolatey on Windows, homebrew on Mac or pacman on ArchLinux).
-- ffmpeg

 ### Locally
 1. Clone this repository. `git clone https://github.com/VTGare/boe-tea-go.git`